-According to Nielsen, Americans spent 27 billion hours on Facebook last year, which is more than was spent on email or search engines.
+According to Facebook’s Q2 earnings, the average U.S. consumer spends 40 minutes on Facebook per day, which is more time than they spend on email or search engines.
 This mass adoption of social networking has resulted in a fundamental shift in consumer buying behavior, namely in brand awareness and consideration.

 Historically, the individuals who influenced purchases were close family members and friends, or celebrities in advertisements.
 Remember when you wanted to Be Like Mike?
 But today, consumers are connecting with co-workers, classmates and friends of friends via social media.
 In doing so, they are now exposed to more recommendations and experiences, and this shift in community interaction is effecting consumer purchase behavior trends.
 In fact, consumers now make more than 50% of brand decisions based on what they see friends post on social media.

 “Consumers now make more than 50% of brand decisions based on what they see friends post on social media.”

 In short, we are starting to make purchasing decisions based on the conversations we are having with the members of our social graph.
 Even Facebook executive Dan Rose understands the dominance of social influence:

 “When I raise my hand and say, I like Einstein (Bros.) bagels, and then one of my friends sees that ad, they’re going to see my name in that ad.
 [Through Facebook’s partnership with the media-research firm Nielsen,] we found that when my friend’s name is in an ad, I’m over 60% more likely to remember the ad, and I’m over four times more likely to purchase the product.”